zorexsalvo/jekyll-blog-site/_posts/2017-04-20-aws-summit-manila-2017.md

 ### The End

 I completed my passport just before the summit ended and proceeded immediately to the redemption counter, sadly I didn't get the grand prize.
-What I got instead was the knowledge, the fun, the experience, the happy tummy, the freebies and the stickers provided by this one-day summit.
+What I got instead was the happy tummy, the freebies, the stickers, the knowledge, the fun, and the experience provided by this one-day summit.

 <img src="/images/aws/finish.jpg" width="316px" alt="Finish">